ocpi/ocpi/credentials.md

 Informs the server that its credentials to the client's system are now invalid and can no longer be used.
 This is the unregistration process.

-If successful, the server responds with an empty OCPI response message (i.e. `data` is null).

 ## 2. Object description